nasa/cumulus/docs/data-cookbooks/ingest-notifications.md

 As described above, ingest notifications will automatically be published to the SNS topics on workflow start and completion/failure, so **you should not include a workflow step to publish the initial or final status of your workflows**.

 However, if you want to report your ingest status at any point **during a workflow execution**, you can add a workflow step using the `SfSqsReport` Lambda.
-In the following example from [`cumulus-tf/pase_pdr_workflow.tf`](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/parse_pdr_workflow.tf), the `ParsePdr` workflow is configured to use the `SfSqsReport` Lambda, primarily to update the PDR ingestion status.
+In the following example from [`cumulus-tf/parse_pdr_workflow.tf`](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/parse_pdr_workflow.tf), the `ParsePdr` workflow is configured to use the `SfSqsReport` Lambda, primarily to update the PDR ingestion status.

+> Note: `${sf_sqs_report_task_arn}` is an interpolated value referring to a Terraform resource.
+See the example deployment code for the [`ParsePdr` workflow](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/parse_pdr_workflow.tf).

 ```json
   "PdrStatusReport": {